 - All efforts will be made to negotiate a divorce agreement without going to court.

-- If experts are required, the parties will hire joint neutral experts.
+- If experts are required, the parties will hire one neutral expert.

-- If an impasse is reached and litigation becomes necessary, the collaborative attorneys will withdraw and litigation attorneys will be hired to represent the parties in court.
+- If an impasse is reached and litigation becomes necessary, the collaborative attorneys will withdraw and litigation attorneys hired to represent the parties in court.

 What happens if settlement can’t be reached?

-Even if you are not able to reach a full settlement on all issues, it may be possible to reach a settlement of some of the issues narrowing the issues that will need to be decided by the court.
+Even if you are not able to reach a full settlement on all issues, it may be possible to reach a settlement of some of the issues narrowing the issues which will need to be decided by the court.
 This will save time and money.
 As to the remaining disputed issues, they will need to be submitted to the court for resolution.
 The collaborative attorneys will withdraw from representation, and each party will hire a litigation attorney to present the disputed issues to the court.
+The mediator may be called upon to continue mediation of the contested issues once litigation has commenced.

 What issues can a collaborative divorce address?